terraform-alicloud-modules/terraform-alicloud-scdn/README.md

 English | [简体中文](https://github.com/terraform-alicloud-modules/terraform-alicloud-scdn/blob/master/README-CN.md)

-Terraform module which creates SCDN domain and sets its configs on Alibaba Cloud.
+Terraform module which creates SCDN domain and sets its config on Alibaba Cloud.

 These types of resources are supported: